 With respect to crowdfunding projects, once a project is agreed for the Jolabokaflod Book Campaign patch at CrowdPatch, project leaders set targets and time frames in which the required funds need to be raised.
 Project leaders aim to attract different levels of financial contribution in exchange for rewards.
 Also, volunteers can get involved at the click of a link to share knowledge, skills, talents, experience and contacts.
 Further publicity is gained by encourage people to spread the news about a project via social media.

 As soon as a project reaches 25 per cent funding, project leaders can approach other patches (areas of special interests) with like-minded goals to ask the leaders of these patches to feature the project at their patch.
 By this means, many for potential contributors can be reached very quickly.

 Contributors simply pay their money into the project leader’s PayPay account, in whatever currency the project leader has set up.
 People without PayPal accounts can pay contributions on the PayPal platform using their debit or credit cards or else pay into a project’s bank account via electronic transfer (the numeric value of contributions for purchasing rewards can then be added to CrowdPatch manually.

 At the end of the fundraising phase, the project leader must make good on the rewards he or she has promised.

 The CrowdPatch platform is free to use.
 There is no registration fee and all the money raised by projects is kept by the leaders of those projects, as CrowdPatch does not take a percentage fee for administration.
 CrowdPatch is able to offer such compelling items because the platform itself is a not-for-profit social enterprise.

-CrowdPatch supports itself by other means, such as running a freelance employment agency for members, offering platform and social media training support and brokering advice.
+CrowdPatch supports itself by other means, such as running a freelance employment agency for members, offering platform and social media training support and brokering strategic advice.